-The microtransit service is a curb to curb service.
-Vehicles will not go into drive ways or drive into apartment complexes.
-The customer will be alerted when the vehicle is 5 minutes away and will be encouraged to wait outside for the vehicle.
-The vehicle will wait for 2 minutes, and if the customer is not outside, the vehicle will leave to its next destination.
+The microtransit service should only be a curb to curb service.
+Policy should prevent vehicles going into drive ways or driving into apartment complexes.
+The customer should be alerted when the vehicle is 5 minutes away and will be encouraged to wait outside for the vehicle.
+The vehicle should wait for 2 minutes, and if the customer is not ready to board, the vehicle will leave to its next destination.